Boulder08/chunknorris/README.md

 - Example: --credits-cpu 6
 - Default: cpu + 1

+**--graintable-cpu**: Defines the '--cpu-used' parameter for the FGS analysis.
+- Example: --graintable-cpu 6
+- Default: 3 for aomenc and svt, 4 for rav1e

 **--master-display** and **--max-cll**: Defines the HDR related mastering display parameters.
 See https://gitlab.com/AOMediaCodec/SVT-AV1/-/blob/master/Docs/Parameters.md.
-**NOTE:** If you use DGIndexNV to index the source file, you can copy-paste the data from the end of the .dgi file for these parameters and the script will automatically adjust the values according to what svt-av1 expects.
+**NOTE:** If you use DGIndexNV to index the source file, you can copy-paste the data from the end of the .dgi file for these parameters and the script will automatically adjust the values according to what svt-av1 or rav1e expects.
+For x265, the values are passed as-is.

-For example --master-display "G(13250,34500)B(7500,3000)R(34000,16000)WP(15635,16450)L(40000000,50)" --max-cll "3241,902" would be transformed to --master-display G(0.265,0.69)B(0.15,0.06)R(0.68,0.32)WP(0.313,0.329)L(4000,0.005) --max-cll 3241,902 when processing.
+For example --master-display "G(13250,34500)B(7500,3000)R(34000,16000)WP(15635,16450)L(40000000,50)" --max-cll "3241,902" would be transformed to --master-display G(0.265,0.69)B(0.15,0.06)R(0.68,0.32)WP(0.313,0.329)L(4000,0.005) --max-cll 3241,902 when processing and svt-av1 or rav1e is the encoder.

 **--lookahead**: Defines the amount of lookahead to use in the encoder.
 - Example: --lookahead 50
 - Default: 64 for aomenc, automatic (encoder defined) for svt-av1 and x265, 40 for rav1e

 **--x265cl**: Defines a string of parameters to feed to x265 in addition to the preset.
 Remember to use double quotes, and there is no sanity check!

-**If you use x265 and want to set the HDR parameters, put them here and not to the separate mastering display parameters!**
+Take care not to use ones you already have in the presets or default values because x265 will error out.
 - Example: --x265cl "--no-sao --rskip 0"
 - Default: None